Team Services | TFS 2017 | TFS 2015 | TFS 2013

 The images you see from your web portal may differ from the images you see in this topic.
 These differences result from updates made to Team Services or your on-premises TFS, options that you or your admin have enabled, and which process was chosen when creating your team project—Agile, Scrum, or CMMI.
 However, the basic functionality available to you remains the same unless explicitly mentioned.
 For an overview of changes in the navigation experience and working within the user and administration contexts, see Work in the web portal.

-Add a chart
+Add and configure a query-based chart

 From the Queries page, open the chart editor for a flat list query.
 You must belong to the Contributors group to create charts.
 Stakeholders can view charts but not create them.